Emergent non-Markovianity and dynamical quantification of the quantum switch: Lindblad dynamics of the switched channel

 Expanding, we get $a_i(T_-+\epsilon)= a_i(T_-)(1 + \epsilon\Gamma_s(T_-))$.
 This implies, $((a_1 (T_-))^2+ (a_2(T_-))^2 + (a_3(T_-))^2)\Gamma_s(T_-) = 0$.
 Clearly, the time derivative of the trace distance becomes zero and then positive, exactly when $\Gamma_s(t)$ becomes zero and then negative.
 Therefore, the characteristic time $T_-$ can be evaluated from the equation $\Gamma_s(T_-)=0$.
 We thus get

 Solving this, we obtain the expression of characteristic time as,

-In the literature of quantum non-Markovianity, the system-environment correlation is considered as one of the primary reasons behind the generation of non-Markovian dynamics.
+In the literature of quantum non-Markovianity, the system-environment correlation is considered one of the primary reasons behind the generation of non-Markovian dynamics.
 In the case of the QS, the control qubit can be interpreted as a part of the environment and the QSM can be understood as the emergent non-Markovianity.
 Here it is important to remember that CP-divisible operations are not convex.
 Therefore for two such operations, $\Phi_1$ and $\Phi_2$, the operation $p\Phi_1\circ\Phi_2+(1-p)\Phi_2\circ\Phi_1$ may not be CP divisible.
 One may question the usefulness of the QS for the emergence of non-Markovianity, as discussed previously.
 Indeed, if one uses two different CP-divisible operations, the QS is not unique in generating non-Markovian dynamics that can be called a ``self-switching process''.
-However, if one uses the same operations as $\Phi_1=\Phi_2=\Phi$, neither convex combination nor any series or parallel combinations of those operations can produce non-Markovian dynamics, except the QS.
+However, if one uses the same operations as $\Phi_1=\Phi_2=\Phi$, neither convex combination nor any series or parallel combinations of those operations can produce non-Markovian dynamics, and hence, in the present scenario, it is induced solely due to the switching process.
+Note that the phenomenon of inducing memory is not exclusive to QS, and therefore, the formulation can also be extended to other CPTP bilinear supermaps.

-Finally, we study the emergent non-Markovianity due to the QS for a general qubit Pauli channel given in Eq.~\eqref{depolGen} with constant but different Lindblad coefficients, in terms of the normalised RHP measure $\mathcal{N}_S$.
+Finally, we study the emergent non-Markovianity due to the QS for a general qubit Pauli channel given in Eq.~\eqref{depolGen} with constant but different Lindblad coefficients, in terms of the normalized RHP measure $\mathcal{N}_S$.
 The result is shown in Fig.~\ref{fig:plots} for multiple Lindblad coefficients.
-The figure shows that by manipulating the coefficients, we can produce highly non-Markovian dynamics, starting from a purely Markovian depolarising evolution.
+The figure shows that by manipulating the coefficients, we can produce highly non-Markovian dynamics, starting from a purely Markovian depolarizing evolution.